What is BoyScouts?

 What do I need to pay for besides registration?

-You need to acquire a Boy Scout uniform shirt and pants for your son, along with the Hudson Valley council strip, Unit number, and world scouting crest.
+You need to acquire a Boy Scout uniform shirt, pants, and belt for your son, along with the Hudson Valley council strip, Unit number, and world scouting crest.
 Hats are encouraged, but optional.
-Patch vests, and Scout belts are also great, but are also optional.
+Patch vests, are also great, but are also optional.
 Overnight trips have a fee, which is the cost to the Troop divided by the number of participants.
 We do accept “experienced” uniforms, and offer them at no charge for re-use, when available.

 How does Troop 157 pay for meeting expenses, special events, etc.?